 - It is recommended that you use the same cell size for the snap and output rasters.
-However, it is possible to have the snap raster cell size different from the output raster cell size.
-In that case, only the left and bottom boundaries will align with the snap raster cells and the upper right corner of the output extent might not coincide with a cell corner of the snap raster.
+However, it is possible to have the snap raster cell size differ from the output raster cell size.
+In that case, only the left and bottom boundaries will align with the snap raster cells, and the upper right corner of the output extent may not coincide with a cell corner of the snap raster.

-- Since it is permitted that the extent be snapped to a larger extent, the output raster may contain an additional row and/or column of NoData cells.
+- Since the extent can be snapped to a larger extent, the output raster may contain an additional row and column of NoData cells.

-- The extent of the snap raster does not need to be overlapped with the output extent.
-A small raster located outside of your analysis area could be used for snapping.
+- The extent of the snap raster does not need to overlap with the output extent.
+A small raster located outside of your analysis area can be used for snapping.

-- The Snap Raster environment is independent of the Output Extent environment.
+- The Snap Raster environment is independent of the Extent environment.

 Snap Raster—Sets a raster that is used to define the cell alignment of an output raster.